dominno/sentinel/RULES.md

   ❌ The instructions are unclear
   ❌ Multiple valid interpretations exist
   ❌ PRD or plan is missing
-  ❌ Architecture might be violated
+  ❌ Architecture might be violated (AI must state: "This proposed change might violate [specific architectural principle/boundary in @{docs/architecture.mermaid}].
+How should I proceed?")
-  ❌ Code changes affect multiple modules
+  ❌ Code changes affect multiple modules (AI must clearly state the potential impact, e.g., "This proposed change is a structural refactor that is estimated to affect [N] modules and/or approximately [M] files: [list up to 3-5 key modules/files if easily identifiable, or state 'across several areas including X, Y, Z'].
+This type of refactor should typically be its own dedicated task or part of a `TECH_DEBT_REFACTOR` cycle.
+Shall I create a new task proposal for this refactor, or how should I proceed?")
-  ❌ You're deleting or replacing existing logic
+  ❌ You're deleting or replacing existing logic (If significant, AI should confirm: "This will delete/replace substantial existing logic for [feature/module].
+Please confirm.")

   ✅ DO NOT ask for confirmation when:
     - Writing tests for known behavior